Saint-Quentin Basket-Ball

-Saint-Quentin Basket-Ball, commonly known as Saint-Quentin BB, is a French basketball club playing in the LNB Pro B (second division championship of France), based in the commune of Saint-Quentin in the department of Aisne.
+Saint-Quentin Basket-Ball, commonly known as Saint-Quentin BB, is a French basketball club playing in the LNB Élite (the top-tier men's professional basketball league in France), based in the commune of Saint-Quentin in the department of Aisne.

 History

-Saint-Quentin BB is born in 1973 from the merger of the Amicale Jumentier and Union sportive des Cheminots.
+Saint-Quentin BB was founded in 1973 from the merger of the Amicale Jumentier and Union sportive des Cheminots.
 The new club disputes the regional championship Excellence.
 In 1982, became a new merger between Saint-Quentin BB and Foyer laïque d'Harly.

 In 1988, Saint-Quentin BB accessed by 1A (now Pro A).
 The club then competed with the best teams in the league and finished fifth.
 In 1990 the club qualifies for the FIBA Korać Cup of the next season.
 They compete in 1991 with a home victory over the Greek powerhouse of Panathinaikos, but an away defeat.

 In 1993, following financial difficulties, Saint-Quentin relegated to National 4 and briefly found Pro B in 2000 (back down the following year) only to return in 2001 until 2009.

-The team regularly attends the Playoffs, losing in the semifinals in 2006 (opposite Entente Orléanaise) and 2007 (facing Quimper).
+The team regularly attended the Playoffs, losing in the semifinals in 2006 (opposite Entente Orléanaise) and 2007 (facing Quimper).
+In 2009, SQBB was relegated to the Men's National 1 league (NM1).

-SQBB part in the 2009 championship has NM1 2012.

-The SQBB finishes first Championship of France of Men's National Basketball 1 2011-2012 and participated in the France Championship Basketball Pro B 2012-2013.